nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/request-flows/create.md

 ---
-title: "Sample Request Flow"
+title: "Request Flow"
 type: docs
 weight: 4
-description: Step-by-step flow for creating a new package revision inside the engine
+description: Example flow showing how the Engine processes a package creation request
 ---

-This section provides a detailed, step-by-step walkthrough of what happens inside the engine when a user creates a new package revision.
+This section provides a detailed walkthrough of what happens when a user creates a new package revision.
+This example demonstrates how the concepts from Design Rationale, Functionality, and Interactions come together in practice.

 ## User Perspective